-If you are someone who wakes up with dark, puffy eyes each morning, then the problem could be with the position in which you’re sleeping.
-Try sleeping on your back and add an extra pillow.
-This will ensure that the fluid doesn't pool under your eyes overnight.
-The next morning, your eyes will appear less swollen and dark circles and puffy eyes will reduce over due time.
+If you are someone who wakes up with dark, puffy eyes each morning, then maybe try changing your sleeping position.
+Start sleeping on your back with an extra pillow to keep your face alleviated prevent the fluid from pooling under your eyes overnight.
+You will see a definite reduction in puffy eyes over time.

 Be gentle with your makeup remover

 The area around your eyes is extremely sensitive and delicate, which is why you need to treat it with a gentle hand.
 The under-eye skin is the thinnest on the body, so any trauma or irritation can cause skin inflammation.
 Use gentle cotton pads that won’t damage your under-eye skin and remember to keep the strokes in a single direction rather than rubbing back and forth.